PERSONAL DETAILS (STEP 1)

 As this is the first SWID in-person event in many years, we hope it will be an opportunity to meet colleagues, share experiences, make new connections and take some time away from the workplace to re-engage with the core skills and values of our profession.

-Speaker 1 - 'Understanding Carer Harm- Implications for Policy and Practice' (Virtual Address)
+10.15-11.00am Dr. Sarah Donnelly 'Understanding Carer Harm - Implications for Policy and Practice' (Virtual Address)

 Dr Sarah Donnelly is an Assistant Professor of Social Work and Director of Graduate Studies at the School of Social Policy, Social Work and Social Justice, University College Dublin.
 Sarah has acted as co-convenor of the European Network for Gerontological Social Work 2018-2023 and is an Academic Advisor on adult safeguarding to the Irish Association of Social Workers.
 Sarah is a member of the editorial board for the European Social Work Research Journal and has recently co-edited ‘Critical Gerontology for Social Workers’ Book (2022, Policy Press).
 Sarah has published widely on ageing, dementia, capacity and decision-making, and adult safeguarding.
 Sarah has been involved in international projects focused on older people and care robots as well as participatory approaches in social work.
 Sarah is currently involved in two HRB national projects.
 The first is focused on the implementation of interprofessional competencies for Integrated Care Teams for Older People in Ireland.
 The second project is focused on the rehabilitation needs of people diagnosed with a brain tumour in Ireland.